o-lukas/homebridge-smartthings-tv/README.md

 The application's possible ids.
 Since some applications have different ids for different versions of TVs you can provide a list here so the plugin will try every id and use the one that's working.

+#### category

+The icon to be used as a hint to iOS clients about what type of Accessory this represents.
+Can be used to override default values.

 ## Common issues

 ### TV does not show in HomeKit